jonaseriksson84/3d-earth/README.md

 Simply open `index.html` in a web browser.
 The application will:

 1. Request your location for accurate positioning
-2. Display the Earth with real-time lighting
+2. Display the Earth with real-time lighting and city lights
 3. Center your longitude in the view
-4. Update continuously to show current day/night conditions

-Use the time slider to explore lighting conditions at different times of day, or toggle real-time mode to see live updates.
+4. Show current time with intuitive controls

+**Interactions:**
+- **Drag** to rotate the Earth and explore different regions
+- **Scroll** to zoom in for surface details or zoom out for global view
+- **Use the time slider** to see how lighting changes throughout the day
+- **Watch city lights** appear automatically in nighttime areas

 ## Astronomical Data Sources